 48.04 Where an investigation is undertaken by the Employer, pursuant to the above, every effort shall be made to issue a formal report within three (3) months.

 48.05 Both the employee involved and the Union will be informed on a regular basis of the course of such an investigation and will be provided with a copy of any interim or final report resulting therefrom.

 48.06 Where an employee provides information or evidence to an investigation for the purposes of determining the circumstances and/or cause of an aviation accident or incident such information will be used exclusively for the purposes of flight safety and shall not be used against any person in any legal or disciplinary proceedings except as provided for in accordance with the Canadian Transportation Accident Investigation and Safety Board (CTAISB) Act.

-48.07 Where disciplinary action is considered following the issuance of an accident or incident investigation report, the provisions of Article 35.12 shall be applicable from the date of issue of such report.
+48.07 Where disciplinary action is considered following the issuance of an accident or incident investigation report, the provisions of clause 35.12 shall be applicable from the date of issue of such report.

 49.01 An employee shall be notified in writing of any investigation that may result in disciplinary action being taken against the employee by the Employer.
 Such notice shall contain a description of the allegations and make known the office and/or individuals that will be carrying out such investigation.

 49.02 When an employee is required to attend a meeting, the purpose of which is to conduct a disciplinary hearing concerning him or her or to render a disciplinary decision concerning him or her, the employee is entitled to have, at his or her request, a representative of the Canadian Federal Pilots Association (CFPA) attend the meeting.
 The employee shall be advised by the Employer of his or her right to Union representation.
 The employee shall receive a minimum of one (1) day's notice of such a meeting.